nitram509/lib-bpmn-engine/docs/supported-elements.md

 * End Event
 * Service Task
     * Get & Set variables from/to context (of the instance)
+    * Evaluating input and output then put them into context (of the instance)
 * User Task
     * equally handled like service tasks
+    * Evaluating input and output then put them into context (of the instance)
 * Forks
     * controlled and uncontrolled forks are supported
     * parallel gateway supported